Skincare, Soap

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.

-Transparent soaps are also good for sensitive skin as they are made with additional glycerin, which helps to increase their moisturising properties.
+Transparent soaps are also good for sensitive skin, as they are formulated with additional glycerin, which helps increase their moisturising properties.

 For those prone to dry skin, such as eczema, dermatitis, or psoriasis, it is best to choose a glycerin-based soap, as recommended for sensitive skin.
 Fragrance-free products are more suitable.
 These will be gentler on the skin.